-Aegon Schadeverzekering NV (Non-Life is positioned within the Business Unit 'Workplace Solutions' and consists of two Value Streams (Accident & Health and Property & Casualty) and of 3 staff & support departments Finance, IT and Legal.
+Aegon Schadeverzekering ('Non-Life') is positioned within the Business Unit 'Workplace Solutions', and consists of two Value Streams (Accident & Health and Property & Casualty) and out of three staff & support departments Finance, IT and Legal.
 Together with the Head of Risk and HR Business Partner strategic priorities are to demonstrate In Control and maximize Value Delivery to key stakeholders (customer, advisors, employees and shareholders).
 Where staff & support within Non-Life will facilitate the Value Streams, the Value Stream themselves focus on Value delivery for specific Product-Market-Combinations.